Filipino Investors Build A Luxury resort In Tarragona Valued At 45 Million

 Revolution Precrafted is now sought after in the tourism industry for its modern designs and affordability.
 In March, Revolution Precrafted signed a landmark US$3.2 billion deal to manufacture luxury apartments and hotel villas in Dubai’s famous The World Islands.
 Then in April, the startup tied up a US$300 million deal in the Caribbean for the supply of its prefabricated units.

-Robbie expects the company to grow bigger and expand to more countries in the future.
+Robbie Antonio expects the company to grow bigger and expand to more countries in the future.
 Revolution Precrafted looks ready to revolutionise the real estate market.

 For Robbie Antonio, the Revolution Will Be ‘Precrafted’’